Presented by Herberger Theater and ASU Center for Film, Media and Popular Culture

 Source: Flickr Alley

-* Discussion/Q&A after with world renowned silent film composer and accompanist Donald Sosin and Sherlock Holmes scholar Russell Merritt.
+*Discussion/Q&A following with world renowned silent film composer and accompanist Donald Sosin and Sherlock Holmes scholar Russell Merritt.
 Moderator: Dr. Peter Lehman, ASU Center for Film, Media and Popular Culture

 Saturday, March 25